 He was diagnosed with Parkinson's disease in the late 1970s.
 If he could see the multidisciplinary approach with applied science and compassion that this center embodies, he would be very proud of us all."

 Click the button below to make a donation and support the Frederick C. Binter Center at the UVM Medical Center.

 Recognized for Excellence

-Binter Center Director James Boyd, MD, an associate professor of Neurological Sciences, credited the breadth and coordination of services the Center now provides with its inclusion in this year's honorees.
+Binter Center Director James Boyd, MD, Professor of Neurological Sciences, credited the breadth and coordination of services the Center provides with its continued inclusion as a Center of Excellence.
 "This is a great honor, particularly given the size of our institution."